ph0ly4u/winutil/README.md

 #Win32 Utility Library

-winutil is an open source win32 utility library, it includes many common class. such as io, conf, net, thread, process etc. so you can easily use this lib.
+winutil is an open source win32 utility library, it includes many common class. such as io, conf, net, thread, process etc. so this library can help you in many cases.

 #How to use ?